 Making increment payments with a pledge may enable a donor to consider a more significant gift that would have been otherwise impossible.
 With pledge payments, donors are entitled to income tax deductions allotted to the full extent provided by law.

-A planned gift may be immediate or deferred.
+A gift plan may be immediate or deferred.
 It may be made through a will, retirement plan, real estate, bargain sale, life insurance policy or other capital assets.
 Deferred gifts often provide the most attractive benefits to the donor.

 Deferred gift vehicles are bequests, gift plans that generate income during one's lifetime, trusts that pay income to a charity with corpus passing to heirs, contract designations, and remainder interests in a personal residence.